brettinternet/tabbed-legacy/README.md

 #### Sessions, windows & tabs

-- [ ] Give previous sessions a name with predominant tabs, like "& 4 more"
 - [ ] Get recently closed sessions and consolidate with previous?
 - [ ] multi-select sessions, windows, and tabs
   - [ ] select box (left) - also move active indicator, context menu for tab actions